gpereyrairujo/IRimage/documentation/IRimage_full_documentation.md

 Atmospheric transmissivity | atmTau | ![tau](https://latex.codecogs.com/svg.latex?\inline&space;\tau) | 5
 Raw signal from atmosphere (DN) | atmRawSignal_DN | ![Satm](https://latex.codecogs.com/svg.latex?\inline&space;S_{atm}) | 5
 Raw signal from reflected radiation (DN) | reflRawSignal_DN | ![Srefl](https://latex.codecogs.com/svg.latex?\inline&space;S_{refl}) | 5

+The byte order (endianness) of the raw image is determined from the image type (PNG or TIFF).
+This works in almost all cases, but it has been found that this rule does not hold for some (at least 3) camera models.
+In those cases, an exception to this rule is included in the code.

 #### Temperature calculation